-5.4 External Advisors
+6.4 External Advisors

 With respect to the Corporation's compensation policy, the Committee resorts to external advisors, if needed, in order to ensure its efficiency in the achievement of the goals set and competitiveness in relation to the comparison group.
 Since 2006, the Committee retains the services of advisors from the firm PCI-Perrault Consulting Inc., to advise it on corporate governance and executive compensation.
 These advisors report to the Committee.
 Although the advisors from this firm contribute to the Committee's discussions with their expertise and knowledge of compensation and Transat, the decisions are made by the Committee, which remains accountable for them and may consider factors other than those raised by PCI-Perrault Consulting Inc. Occasionally, this firm is solicited by other committees of the Board and by executives to perform assignments other than those mandated by the Committee.
 PCI-Perrault Consulting Inc. only performs such assignments with the Committee's consent.
-During fiscal year 2015, PCI-Perrault Consulting Inc. performed assignments concerning senior executive compensation and evaluation of the Board.
-The total fees paid to PCI-Perrault Consulting Inc. for the services rendered to the Committee and to the Risk Management and Corporate Governance Committee during fiscal year 2015 amount to \$98,508 and \$9,680 respectively (compared to \$65,891 and \$9,050 in 2014).
-No work was performed on the Corporation's account during fiscal year 2015.
+During fiscal year 2016, PCI-Perrault Consulting Inc. performed assignments concerning senior executive compensation and evaluation of the Board.
+The total fees paid to PCI-Perrault Consulting Inc. for the services rendered to the Committee and to the Risk Management and Corporate Governance Committee during fiscal year 2016 amount to \$49,212 and \$11,066 respectively (compared to \$98,508 and \$9,080 in 2015).
+No work was performed on the Corporation's account during fiscal year 2016.

-5.5 Total Compensation Components
+6.5 Total Compensation Components

-The following table sets forth the components of the total compensation for executive officers, the objectives and the criteria for progression or awards of each of the programs for 2015.
-Note that changes were made in 2016, described on page 27.
+The following table sets forth the components of the total compensation for executive officers, the objectives and the criteria for progression or awards of each of the programs for 2016.

-C ompensation component Objectives Compensation period Short term Long term Subject to a performance rule Criteria FIXED Base salary Attract and retain.
+Compensation component Objectives Compensation period Short term Long term Subject to a performance rule Criteria Base salary Attract and retain.
 Recognize the level of responsibility, competencies and contribution to the Corporation's results.
-1 year X Level of the position, competencies and individual contribution Benefits (group insurance) Cover adequately (illness, disability, death).
+1 year х Level of the position, competencies and individual contribution Benefits (group insurance) Cover adequately (illness, disability, death).
 Competitive benefits to promote retention.
-1 year X According to the competitive market data; some directly related to the salary Perquisites Facilitate access to certain services to favour prioritization of the Corporation's business.
-1 year Х Related to the level of the position Retirement programs: Defined contribution plan Offer competitive total compensation (attract, build loyalty).
+1 year х According to the competitive market data; some directly related to the salary FIXED Perquisites Facilitate access to certain services to favour prioritization of the Corporation's business.
+1 year х Related to the level of the position Retirement programs: Defined contribution plan Offer competitive total compensation (attract, build loyalty).
 Annual contribution according to base salary х Related to the level of the position Executive retirement agreements Offer competitive total compensation (attract, build loyalty).
 Benefits accumulate with years of service х Related to the level of the position; the value increases with years of service